johnpeart/inky-latest-tweets/README.md

 ![](https://github.com/johnpeart/inky-twitter/blob/master/screenshot.jpg)

+## Things to do

+1. This will run just once; you'd need to set up a way for this to run on its own, probably with something like a cron job.

 ## Credits

 Inspired by Adam Bowie's [Twitter feeds display](https://www.adambowie.com/blog/2019/09/news-twitter-feeds-and-inky-what-e-ink-display/).

-Fonts are open sourced and from [iA Writer](https://github.com/iaolo/iA-Fonts)
+Fonts are open sourced and from [iA Writer](https://github.com/iaolo/iA-Fonts).